Omniscient Reader's Viewpoint: Characters

 Secretive Plotter is a mysterious constellation that appeared in Dokja's channel at the start of the story.
 His interest in Dokja and his group becomes more and more apparent throughout the story, as his messages keep appearing in the channel and his gaze keeps following their every step.
+It was later revealed that Secretive Plotter was an Outer God playing in the role of a constellation.
+It becomes apparent to the readers during the story's progression that this character is loosely based on Nyarlathotep (i.e. "the crawling chaos").
+The true identity of the character is known to be a major plot point.

 Media

 Web novel

-The original Korean web novel, written by singNsong was first published on January 6, 2018, on the platform Munpia, and ended on February 2, 2020.
-The official sources are only Munpia and Naver.
-It has since then been compiled into 20 volumes, published by Bichae.
+The original Korean web novel, written by 'sing N song' was first published on January 6, 2018, on the platform Munpia, and ended on February 2, 2020.
+The official sources are Munpia and Naver.

 After the end of the original story, new side stories of the novel began getting published in the official sites.
 It first started publishing on February 15, 2024, and follows the end of chapter 551.

-The Korean web novel finished the first season of the spin off series (side stories) on August 30, 2024, with 242 chapters and is set to return with its second season on September 22, 2024.
+E-book

+Since publication as a web novel, Omniscient Reader's Viewpoint has been revised and edited into a completed e-book consisting of 20 total volumes.
+These 20 volumes have also been published physically by Bichae, a subsidiary of Naver.
+The published e-book contains several changes to the web novel, mostly consisting of small dialogue omissions and other such minor changes.
+The only major changes to the overall plot are the character motivations in the "Peace Land" arc.

+Physical publication

 Yen Press released the first volume of the English physical novel on July 22, 2025.

-This version contains controversial translations, such as translating "dokkaebi", a creature in Korean mythology, to "goblin", as well as anglicizing names (e.g. Kim Dokja became Dokja Kim).
-The second volume of the English physical novel is set to be released on November 18, 2025.
+Physical publications into other languages have also been made.
+23 Thai volumes have been published by Levon.
+12 Taiwanese volumes by Interstellar Publishing (深空出版), and 3 Simplified Chinese volumes by 磨铁图书 (see 全知讀者視角).